warren-bank/mirror-XMail-mail-server/docs/Readme.txt

     wait-timeout
         wait timeout for process execution in seconds: 0 = nowait

-        With filters, it is not suggested to use @@TMPFILE, since the filter will never have the ability to change the message content in that way.
+        With filters, it is not suggested to use $(TMPFILE), since the filter will never have the ability to change the message content in that way.
 Also, to avoid problems very difficult to troubleshoot, it is suggested to give the filter 'ENOUGH' timeout to complete (90 seconds or more).
 See [MESSAGE FILTERS] for detailed information about return codes.
 In the filter command, the "Stop Filter Processing" return flag will make XMail to stop the execution of the